American Women Won the Right to Vote After the Suffrage Movement Became More Diverse. That’s No Coincidence

 Several media outlets have created continuing columns on the effect of racism in the suffrage movement.
 Some of those stories are below and we will add others as we see them.
 (See articles from The Atlantic, New York Times, The Washington Post and others).
 The Atlantic is asking for people to submit suffrage stories to them at: email@example.com .

 In 2019 especially, these themes are being emphasized both by the League and others to highight the untold stories of the women of color who were fighting for the vote, too.
 This reckoning has caused the LWVUS to pass the Policy on Diversity, Equity and Inclusion (DEI) which encourages us to reach out to ALL people to become part of the League, regardless of age, gender, gender identity, ethnicity or country of origin, among others.
-In this effort, the League recognizes that, even in its formation and in succeeding years, the League did not include women who did not look like its white founders.
+In this effort, the League recognizes that, even in its formation and in succeeding years, the League did not always include women who did not look like its white founders.
 Embracing and acknowleging the mistakes of our past is part of moving toward becoming an intentionally inclusive organization that works to improve democracy for everyone.

 In keeping with that theme, LWV has initiated the #SheIsMe campaign as part of the LWV Centennial Celebration.
 You can see how this all ties together in LWV CEO Virginia Kase's article published on Women's Equality Day, August 26, 2019: